Updated July 3, 2023

 - option: We can provide the different flags as options that are compatible with wget command.

-How Linux wget Command works?
+How does Linux wget Command work?

-- The wget is non-interactive utility.
+- The wget is a non-interactive utility.

 - Then wget command will download the same file with the last download point.